OUR PORTFOLIO

 Lake View

 How Lake View grew from America’s celery capital to a blue-collar German neighborhood to the affluent urban locale it is today.
-Here I am, talking about the book on Chicago’s WGN TV station.
+Here is Matt, talking about the book on Chicago’s WGN TV station.

 East Lake View

 A sequel to Lake View that spotlights the popular Wrigleyville and Boystown neighborhoods in East Lake View.
-I was honored to have both Lake View and East Lake View published by Arcadia Publishing.
+Matt was honored to have both Lake View and East Lake View published by Arcadia Publishing.

 Here are articles Matthew Nickerson wrote for the Chicago Tribune’s Sunday history page:

-On the eve of Facebook’s 2012 initial public offering.
-I took a look back at an even bigger event—the great Sears IPO of 1906.
+On the eve of Facebook’s 2012 initial public offering, Matt took a look back at an even bigger event—the great Sears IPO of 1906.
 It changed the history of Sears, Chicago, Goldman Sachs, the retailing industry, and the nation itself.

 Death and bloodshed once marked celebrations of the Fourth of July.
 A Chicago Tribune campaign changed how America marks its national birthday.